WHAT ARE THE DAYS AND HOURS OF CAMP?

 WHAT IS THE CAMP SHOWCASE LIKE?

-It is a 60-minute program that highlights all the campers learned at camp.
+There will be 2 identical showcase performances for the combined group of students.
+It is approximately a 60-minute program that highlights all the campers learned at camp.
 Please invite your family and friends to come with you to see it at the end of camp.

-The camp showcase is a free event tentatively set for 6 p.m.
+The camp showcase is a free event tentatively set for 6 & 7 p.m.
 Saturday.
 Tickets are NOT necessary for entry.
 It is recorded each year and will be sent out in a link via email about 2 weeks after camp ends.

 ARE THERE AUDITIONS?

 Yes, but they are very informal.
-It is suggested that your campers know the songs before they come to camp to prepare.
+It is suggested that your campers know the songs before they come to camp.
 Those will be posted in the camp Facebook group which you will have access to after registering.
 Then on the first day, the directors will give campers an opportunity to show off their singing and dancing talents.
 Based on this, directors will place kids in groups, and if applicable, assign roles, for the showcase.

 WHAT IF WE AREN’T CHRISTIANS?